Dexter88xD/ft_printf/README.md

 # ft_printf

-`ft_printf` is a custom implementation of the standard `printf` function in C. It provides formatted output functionality while offering the flexibility to extend and manage the codebase.
-This project is part of the 42 coding school curriculum, focusing on understanding variadic functions and custom formatting logic.
+`ft_printf` is a custom implementation of the standard `printf` function in C. It offers formatted output functionality while maintaining flexibility for customisation and extensibility.

 ---